AlexandrosEmvoliadis/IoT-applications/Parkinson_detection/README.md

 Experiments on Decision Trees reveal:
 *F1 = 92.3%, Precision = 100%, Recall = 85.7% and Accuracy = 92.86%*, trained on 2000 samples

-Experiments with PCA and Vanilla Auto-Encoder, revealed poor performance **TO RUN THE SCRIPTS**
+Experiments with PCA and Vanilla Auto-Encoder, revealed poor performance.

+**RUN**

 1. Make sure that your environment contains svd library
 2. process_data.py will:
   1. Perform time-series process